Bloomberg gun plan: Permits, assault weapon ban, age limits

 — Require point-of-sale background checks on all gun purchases while closing the gun show loophole.

-— Institute a new age limit of 21 for those wishing to buy handguns, semi-automatic rifles and shotguns.— Require a mandatory 48-hour waiting period for all gun purchases.
+— Institute a new age limit of 21 for those wishing to buy handguns, semi-automatic rifles and shotguns.

 — Institute a federal “red flag” law to deny permits to “troubled people who pose a danger to themselves or others.”